Last Updated: September 21, 2020

 - Common presenting signs/symptoms: headache

-- Treatment: surgical resection ± pre-surgical embolization due to risk of intra-operative hemorrhage, chemotherapy, XRT
+- Treatment: surgical resection ± presurgical embolization due to risk of intraoperative hemorrhage, chemotherapy, radiation therapy

 - Long-term patient monitoring due to delayed local recurrence, metastases

 - Lobulated, enhancing extra-axial mass with dural attachment (dural tail)